nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **Introduction**

 -------------------------------------------------------------------------------------------------------------------
-_Ez-Schedule_ is a **desktop application for managing and scheduling of events, optimized for use via a Command Line Interface** (CLI) while still providing an easy way to visualize all events through a Graphical User Interface (GUI).
+_Ez-Schedule_ is a **desktop application for managing and scheduling of events, optimized for use via a CLI** while still providing an easy way to visualize all events through a GUI.

 _Ez-Schedule_ will benefit a fast typist who needs to plan and track upcoming events.